mooreds/leanpub-blog-migrate/README.md

 ### Workflow

 * Find a list of links to download.
-Save this to list.hmtl
+Save this to list.html
 * Download them using download.sh
 * Modify the regular expressions in cleanup-html.pl to delete any non content html, and run that script.
 * Convert the output to markdown using convert-to-markdown.sh